14islands/r3f-scroll-rig/README.md

 ## HMR is not working with UseCanvas children

-This is a known issue.
-You can make it work again by defining your children as top level functions instead of inlining them:
+This is a known issue with the `UseCanvas` component.

+You can either use the `useCanvas()` hook instead, or make HMR work again by defining your children as top level functions instead of inlining them:

 ```jsx